comunica/comunica-feature-link-traversal/packages/actor-init-sparql-link-traversal/README.md

 Comunica SPARQL Link Traversal is a SPARQL query engine for JavaScript that follows links to detect new sources.

+**Warning: due to the uncontrolled nature of the Web, it is recommended to always enable [lenient mode](https://comunica.dev/docs/query/advanced/context/#4--lenient-execution) when doing link traversal.**

 This module is part of the [Comunica framework](https://comunica.dev/).

 ## Install